tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 compilation is the best way to ensure that deployed binaries cannot be configured to enable key logging.

+{{security}} addresses a number of additional concerns that arise from the use of key logging.

 ## Conventions and Definitions